Banking Bank Reviews

 • Corporate and investment banking services

-Capital One is a solid choice if you want an easy-to-use checking account with little to no fees and no minimum account balance or opening deposit requirements.
+Capital One's 360 Checking is a solid choice if you want an easy-to-use checking account with little to no fees and no minimum account balance or opening deposit requirements.
 Wells Fargo has more checking accounts to choose from, but they all have minimum opening deposit requirements and come with monthly fees.

 Fees can be waived, though, if you meet the requirements, which could include performing certain actions, such as having $500 or more in qualifying direct deposits or a $500 minimum daily balance on the Everyday Checking account.
 But you don't have to worry about a monthly service fee at all with the Capital One 360 Checking account.

-If Capital One has the best interest rate and no fees, why would you go with Wells Fargo?
-There are a few reasons.
-One is that you need a second-chance bank account.
+Though Capital One has the best interest rates and no fees, you might choose Wells Fargo if you need a second-chance bank account.

 Years ago, I got into a tough spot and was having trouble opening a checking account.
 I was sure Wells Fargo would reject my application too, but instead, I was able to open what is now the Clear Access checking account.
 Eventually, I was able to convert that to an Everyday Checking account that I still use today.

-There’s also something to be said for being able to walk into a branch and deposit cash or ask an actual human questions.
-Both Capital One and Wells Fargo have in-person branches, but Wells Fargo has a significantly larger footprint.
+There's also something to be said for being able to walk into a branch and deposit cash or ask an actual human questions.
+Both Capital One and Wells Fargo are technically brick-and-mortar banks with in-person locations, but Wells Fargo has a significantly larger footprint.

-But the 360 Checking account strikes a better balance between interest rates and not having many fees.
-Over all, if you don’t care about branch access, or if you live in an area with Capital One locations, I would choose Capital One over Wells Fargo.
+However, the 360 Checking account strikes a better balance between interest rates and minimal fees.
+Overall, if you don't care about branch access, or if you live in an area with Capital One locations, I would choose Capital One over Wells Fargo.

 APY Minimum deposit

-Savings accounts and CDs are designed to park your funds in low-risk, FDIC-insured environments, and both the Capital One and Wells Fargo products accomplish that.
-But the Capital One accounts simply provide better benefits — higher APYs and no minimum deposits.
+Savings accounts and certificates of deposit (CDs) are designed to park your funds in low-risk, FDIC-insured environments, and both the Capital One and Wells Fargo products accomplish that.
+But the Capital One accounts simply provide better benefits, including higher APYs and no minimum deposits.

 You might want to go with Wells Fargo's savings accounts over Capital One's if you want an account to pair with a Wells Fargo checking account.
 You can move money easily between the two accounts and get a smidgen more in interest in savings vs. checking.